DreamPurchaseZnz/Tensorflow_Learning/Module: tf.data.md

 get_next(name=None)          # a nested structure of tf.Tensors
                                representing the next element
 ```
+If each element of the dataset has a nested structure,
+the return value of Iterator.get_next() will be one or more tf.Tensor objects in the same nested structure:
 ```
 make_initializer(            #  initializes this iterator on dataset.
     dataset,